Nonreciprocal Synchronization of Active Quantum Spins: Physical implementation

 \section{Physical implementation}

-We now suggest a physical realization of model~\eqref{eq:master_spin} that can be implemented in current experimental setups.
+We now suggest a physical realization of the model defined in Eq.~\eqref{eq:master_spin} that can be implemented in current experimental setups.
 It is based on the connection with cascaded interactions highlighted in Eq.~\eqref{eq:master_casc} and allows to gain more intuition about our model.
 We focus on the interacting part since the detuning and the incoherent drive of each spin are standard and routinely implemented, e.g., in atomic ensembles~\cite{Weiner_2017}.

-The simplest configuration that implements our model is depicted in \cref{fig:fig1}(b) and consists of two independent chiral, i.e., unidirectional, wave\-guides.
-Each wave\-guide mediates one-way interactions between the two spin species.
-Cascaded interactions between an atomic ensemble and a micromechanical membrane have been experimentally implemented by freely propagating laser beams~\cite{Karg_2020}.
-Additionally, cascaded interactions between single emitters and receivers have been engineered in various other platforms~\cite{Petersen_2014,Sollner_2015,Delteil_2017,Joshi_2023}
+The simplest configuration that implements our model is depicted in \cref{fig:fig1}(b) and consists of the two spin ensembles $A$ and $B$ coupled by two independent chiral wave\-guides.
+Chiral waveguides mediate cascaded, i.e., unidirectional, interactions~\cite{Pichler_2015}, in our case between the two spin species.
+Experimentally, such interactions have been implemented between an atomic ensemble and a micromechanical membrane by freely propagating laser beams~\cite{Karg_2020}.
+Cascaded interactions between single emitters and receivers have also been engineered in various other platforms~\cite{Petersen_2014,Sollner_2015,Delteil_2017,Joshi_2023}.

-The two modes $a_1$ and $a_2$ propagate in opposite directions and interact sequentially with the two spin ensembles $A$ and $B$ with strengths $g_1$ and $g_2$.
+The two chiral waveguides in \cref{fig:fig1}(b) allow for two modes $a_1$ and $a_2$ to propagate in opposite directions and interact sequentially with the two spin ensembles $A$ and $B$ with strengths $g_1$ and $g_2$.
 Between the two ensembles, the modes pass a phase shifter which transforms $a_{1,2}$ to $p_{1,2} a_{1,2}$.
-For clarity we focus on a change in sign only, $p_{1,2}\in \{\pm 1\}$.
+For simplicity, we focus on a change in sign only, $p_{1,2}\in \{\pm 1\}$.
 We also account for the losses $l_{1,2}$ in the chiral waveguides between the two species via the transmission coefficients $0\leq\eta_{1,2} = \sqrt{1-l_{1,2}^2}\leq 1$.

 Due to causality, the mode $a_1$ can only result in species $A$ influencing species $B$, and vice versa for mode $a_2$.
 They respectively mediate effective interspecies couplings with strengths

 The setup shown in \cref{fig:fig1}(b) is described by the effective master equation \cref{eq:master_spin} or \eqref{eq:master_casc}, with $V_\pm/N = p_1 g_1^2 {\eta_1} \pm p_2 g_2^2 {\eta_2}$ as well as $V/N = g_{1}^2 + g_{2}^2$.
 The presence of phase shifts is essential to achieve interspecies couplings with opposite signs, and thus allows for antagonistic interactions.